Vegetable Gardens with sprinkler

 Meat Chickens

-Our animals are grass-fed and grass-finished on our pasture.
-We will have available Holstein-Angus cross or Lynch Lineback, which is a dual-purpose breed with A2-A2 genetics.
+Our animals are born and raised on our pasture and are grass-fed and grass-finished.
+We will have available Holstein-Angus cross or Lynch Lineback, which are both dual-purpose breeds with A2-A2 genetics.

 Permaculture Orchard

-In the spring of 2017 we planted several trees each of apples, cherries, pears, peaches and plums, as well as raspberries, sea buckthorns, haskaps, currants, and elderberries.
+In 2017 we planted several trees each of apples, cherries, pears, and peaches, as well as raspberries, sea buckthorns, haskaps, currants, and elderberries.
 Already we have enjoyed raspberries, apples, pears, currants and a few plums and peaches.
-We’ve since added cherries, aronia berries, hardy kiwis and pawpaws.
+We’ve since added cherries, aronia berries, and hardy kiwis.
+This will be limited availability, but we will post whatever grows well through-out the seasons.

 Honey